Freedom Train

-Two national Freedom Trains have toured the United States: the 1947–49 special exhibit Freedom Train and the 1975–76 American Freedom Train which celebrated the United States Bicentennial.
-Each train had its own special red, white and blue paint scheme and its own itinerary and route around the 48 contiguous states, stopping to display Americana and related historical artifacts.
+Two national Freedom Trains have toured the United States: the 1947–49 special exhibit Freedom Train and the 1975–76 American Freedom Train, which celebrated the United States Bicentennial.
+Each train had its own special red, white and blue paint scheme and its own itinerary and route across the 48 contiguous states, stopping to visitors and displaying Americana and related historical artifacts.
+There are plans to run a Freedom Train again in 2026.

 The 1940s Freedom Train exhibit was integrated—black and white viewers were allowed to mingle freely.
-When town officials in Birmingham, Alabama, and Memphis, Tennessee, refused to allow blacks and whites to see the exhibits at the same time, the Freedom Train skipped the planned visits, amid significant controversy.
+When town officials in Birmingham, Alabama, and Memphis, Tennessee, refused to allow blacks and whites to see the exhibits at the same time, the Freedom Train skipped the planned visits.
+Public critique followed the train as integration remained an issue in other stops.

-The 1947–1949 Freedom Train
+1947–1949 Freedom Train

 The first Freedom Train was proposed in April 1946 by Attorney General Tom C. Clark, who believed that Americans had begun taking the principles of liberty for granted in the post-war years.
 The idea was adopted by a coalition that included Paramount Pictures and the Advertising Council, which had just changed its name from "War Advertising Council".

 Plans and messaging

 Thomas D'Arcy Brophy (of advertising firm Kenyon & Eckhardt) described the Freedom Train as "a campaign to sell America to Americans".
-The Advertising Council planned an assortment of other events to accompany the Train, including messages in radio programs, comic books, and films.
+The Advertising Council planned an assortment of other events to accompany the train, including messages in radio programs, comic books, and films.
 In each city where the train stopped, they organized a "Rededication Week" for public celebrations of the United States.
 In February 1947, the group formed the "American Heritage Foundation" and named Brophy its president.

 The Board of Trustees for the new foundation included: